michaellargent/s3BulkUpload/README.md

-#s3BulkUpload
+# s3BulkUpload

 > An asyncronous node program to upload a ton of media to an S3 bucket.
-> Tested with over 300k images.
+Built to upload over 500k images.

-> Contact @MichaelLargent with any feedback.

 ## Setup